 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

 In Ridgewood Specialty Care, 6.11% of Patients had Pressure Ulcers

 This figure indicates the percentage of long-term residents that have new or worsened pressure ulcers .
 We bake this statistic into both nursing and long-term care grades.

 Minimizes Serious Falls

-This statistic gauges the percentage of long-term residents who have had falls which resulted in serious injury.
+This metric is a measure of the percentage of long-term residents who suffered a fall which caused serious injury.
 We use this statistic in computing nursing scores.

 Minimizes Urinary Tract Infections

 In Ridgewood Specialty Care, 3.09% of Patients had UTIs